What is meet licensing?

 - Look at the Swim England National meets calendar to check any potential clashes

-- Review a summary of the difference levels of meet on the Swim England website and check the criteria for each level of competition by downloading the Swim England Open Meet Licensing Criteria and the Swim England Open Meet Licensing Criteria – Officials’ Requirements -effective from 11 March 2022
+- Review a summary of the difference levels of meet on the Swim England website and check the criteria for each level of competition by downloading the Swim England Open Meet Licensing Criteria and the Swim England Open Meet Licensing Criteria – Officials’ Requirements – effective from 3rd October 2023

 - Have a look at some of our conditions templates.

 Please note- all applications for meets at Level 1-3 have to stipulate in their conditions whether a secondary strobe is available.

 After the meet